New Mexico cottage food laws and codes before 2021 were complicated and confusing.

 New Mexico Approved Food Safety Course

-Many of our VendorsUnited.com members our proud to display their food safety certificates as a way to insure their customers that they care.
+Many of our VendorsUnited.com members are proud to display their food safety certificates as a way to insure their customers that they care.

 This helps your business.
 Below you can find a link to food safety courses that can be taken online and provide a certificate you can display and post in marketing.